-While cars have many safety features that minimize the damage you suffer in an accident, there’s still a good chance that you suffered a serious injury in your car crash.
-The seat belt and airbags might lessen the severity of these injuries, but the harm might still be long-term—or even lethal.
-Here are some of the most common injuries caused by car accidents and the accompanying symptoms:
+While cars have many safety features that minimize the damage you suffer in an accident, there is still a good chance you suffered a serious injury in your car crash.
+The seat belt and airbags might lessen the severity of these injuries, but the harm might still be long-term — or even lethal.
+Here are some of the most common injuries caused by car accidents and the accompanying symptoms.

 Unfortunately, car accidents resulting in injuries happen often, quite frequently leaving families struggling and individual victims fighting for their life.
 Consider some of these statistics about South Carolina car accident injuries specifically.

-If you’ve been injured or lost a loved one to a car accident like this, it’s critical to take action now.
+If you have been injured or lost a loved one to a car accident like this, it is critical to take action now.
 Whether it was a distracted driver, or a truck accident brought on by a tired operator, you may have rights to compensation.
 From broken bones to brain injuries or even death, a simple mistake made by careless drivers, poorly maintained vehicles, or reckless driving can create long-term outcomes.
-Our South Carolina car accident lawyer can help you pursue financial compensation for your losses.
+A South Carolina car accident lawyer can help you pursue financial compensation for your losses.

 Let’s take a closer look at some of the most common motor vehicle accident causes and their implications.